ahmetsenturk/masters-thesis/content/introduction.typ

 \
 \
 === Objective 3: Delivering the Personalised Feedback.
-As a final objective, we want to complement the personalised feedback with an actionable & intuitive interface.
-We will: (i) design a user interface that allows students to understand the feedback easily - where they failed, what they did well, and what they could improve.
+As a final objective, we want to complement the personalised feedback with an actionable and intuitive interface.
+We will design a user interface that allows students to understand the feedback easily - where they failed, what they did well, and what they could improve.
 \
 \
 All objectives will be pursued through iterative prototyping and case studies conducted within Artemis and Athena, with evaluation criteria focusing on instructional relevance, computational efficiency, and stakeholder satisfaction.